vercel/next.js/docs/basic-features/data-fetching.md

 The `context` parameter is an object containing the following keys:

-- `params`: `params` contains the route parameters for pages using dynamic routes.
+- `params` contains the route parameters for pages using dynamic routes.
 For example, if the page name is `[id].js` , then `params` will look like `{ id: ... }`.
 To learn more, take a look at the [Dynamic Routing documentation](/docs/routing/dynamic-routes.md).
 You should use this together with `getStaticPaths`, which we’ll explain later.
+- `preview` is `true` if the page is in the preview mode and `false` otherwise.
+See the [Preview Mode documentation](/docs/advanced-features/preview-mode.md).
+- `previewData` contains the preview data set by `setPreviewData`.
+See the [Preview Mode documentation](/docs/advanced-features/preview-mode.md).

 ### Simple Example